With Treatment

 Services provided:

-Recovery Unplugged Northern Virginia is an inpatient treatment facility in Annandale, Virginia that is located in the 22003 zip code.
-Recovery Unplugged Northern Virginia offers group counseling, employment counseling services and counseling for individuals.
-It includes outpatient rehabilitation, regular outpatient treatment and IOT.
+Recovery Unplugged Northern Virginia is an inpatient treatment center in Annandale, Virginia that is located in the 22003 zip code.
+Recovery Unplugged Northern Virginia offers counseling for individuals, employment counseling services and group counseling.
+It provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and partial hospitalization.

 Address: 5105 Backlick Road, Suite Q, Annandale, VA 22003 in Fairfax County